-'Justice for sale': California Governor accuses Trump of weaponizing DOJ against Him
+'Justice for sale': California Governor accuses Trump of weaponizing DOJ against him

 Newsom remained defiant in the face of threats, urging the President to leave his family out of it